aelamran/openfoodfact-deepada/index.md

 ## Decode labels

 Just like what we said before, we are living in a world full of a variety of food products.
 Our immersion in this variety makes it difficult for us to make choices about the food we eat.
 Indeed, we would like to eat delicious healthy food, and this is the main problem.
 Most of the time, what we consider delicious is unhealthy and has bad effects on our mood, fatigue,  and life longevity.

 So how can we make a good balance in our choices of healthy food?

 <a id="grades"></a>
 ![Image](img/grades.png)
+<center><label style="font-size: 10px">Fig 6 : The nutrition grades scale</label></center>

 In order to go into more details, our dataset provides us with an interesting nutritional score.
 Our scores vary from “A” to “E”, “A” being the best score a product can have and “E” the worst one.
 We also have several categories of products.
 Let’s zoom in the scores of the products for our dominant daily food categories :